 Step #4: Blow-Dry Hair

 If you don’t already own a hairdryer, then get one ASAP.
 Preferably, one with a diffuser attachment to help reduce frizz and damage.
+Applying a product like Protect that includes the special ingredient Keratin can also help protect your hair and its volume before you apply the heat.

 To create gravity-defying volume, blow-dry your hair on medium heat in the opposite way it falls naturally.
 Then, blow-dry the front of your hair while using a round brush to roll hair backward into the classic, pompadour shape.